 Be careful to avoid rollovers

 According to the Insurance Institute for Highway Safety (IIHS), while SUVs have improved considerably over the decades, thanks in part to a technology called electronic stability control (ESC), they remain more likely to roll over than cars because of their higher center of gravity.
 Drive slowly and defensively to help reduce the need for unexpected maneuvers and be especially careful when cornering or driving in winter weather and fog.
-Learn more about tips for driving in the snow and driving in the fog.
+Learn more about tips for driving in the snow.

 According to PubMed.gov, studies show that SUV drivers tend to drive more aggressively than drivers of passenger cars.
 Learn how to stay calm and avoid aggressive driving behaviors if you’re considering driving an SUV.